microsoft/bedrock/gitops/rings/RingsImplementation.md

 - Git commit and push to service HLD repo in a new branch
 - Open a pull request from this new branch into the service HLD using Hub

 1. To start off, you can create the first environment (e.g. Dev) using an Empty Job template.

     ![](./images/new_release_pipeline.png)

-2. Add a new stage to the pipeline, for eg. Dev
+2. Add a new stage to the pipeline (e.g. Dev)

     ![](./images/new_stage.png)

 3. Add a new artifact by selecting Azure Container Registry that we're pushing to, in the previous step.
 If you haven't already setup the connections necessary to add this in your project settings, follow instructions [here](../azure-devops/ImageTagRelease.md#Create-a-service-connection-to-ACR).

     ![](./images/artifact_acr.png)

 4. Add two build steps to this pipeline, one downloads the necessary pre-requisites and the second runs the release pipeline.

     - **GitHub**

         If you're using GitHub repositories, follow the steps below.

         For the first build step, copy the following lines of code: